 You can also let your local health department know.
 This will help public health officials identify a possible foodborne illness outbreak and prevent others from getting sick (source: CDC).

-In conclusion, the most important way to decrease the risk of getting food poisoning from frozen pizza is to handle, store, thaw, and cook it properly.
+In conclusion, the most important way to decrease the risk of food poisoning from frozen pizza is to handle, store, thaw, and cook it properly.